COVID-19: Smokers likely to be more vulnerable as fingers touch lips, says Govt

 Chewing tobacco products (Khaini, Gutkha, Paan, Zarda) increases the urge to spit.

-Spitting in public places increases health risks especially those of spreading the infectious and contagious diseases like, COVID19, tuberculosis, swine flu, encephalitis, etc.
+Spitting in public places increases health risks especially those of spreading the infectious and contagious diseases like COVID-19, tuberculosis, swine flu, encephalitis, etc.

-There have been recent reports in the media quoting studies conducted in France suggesting that the possibility of link between tobacco or nicotine in the prevention or treatment of COVID19.
+There have been recent reports in the media quoting studies conducted in France suggesting that the possibility of link between tobacco or nicotine in the prevention or treatment of COVID-19.

-The guideline says, the findings of these studies are inconsistent with the broader existing evidence that tobacco use impacts the lungs and other organs, lowers the immunity and makes people vulnerable to COVID-19
+The guideline says the findings of these studies are inconsistent with the broader existing evidence that tobacco use impacts the lungs and other organs, lowers the immunity and makes people vulnerable to COVID-19.